 Treasurer Report – Lori Smith

 Bank balance at the end of December in the operating account was $33,569.38 and in the gaming account was $19,118.8.
-We have a loss of $400 for clothing stock.
+We have a current loss of $400 from clothing sales but lots of stock still for sale in the Shark Shop which should put us in a positive position.
 We should have a spring clothing sale to help get rid of our stock.
 Lori has said she is willing to move forward with a spring order.
 We do have other money coming in from the Sip’n’Shop fundraiser, $500 and $1300 from the school start up donation to PAC, these monies have not been added to our totals as of yet.
 If you have any questions regarding the budget, please email PAC at baysidepac@gmail.com.

 Amy asked when the grade 5’s come to Bayside, and the timing has not been confirmed as of yet, usually the first week in May.
 Anne Marie has taken on the responsibility for all the extra clothing PAC has in stock and is selling them in the shark shop.
 This has been put into the announcements to let the kids know.